Fenoprofen Capsules Prescribing Information

 Gastrointestinal Bleeding, Ulceration, and Perforation

 Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
-If these occur, instruct patients to stop fenoprofen and seek immediate medical therapy [ see Warnings and Precautions ( 5.3) ].
+If these occur, instruct patients to stop fenoprofen calcium and seek immediate medical therapy [see Warnings and Precautions (5.3)].

 Heart Failure and Edema

-Advise patients to stop fenoprofen immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [ see Warnings and Precautions ( 5.9) ].
+Advise patients to stop taking fenoprofen calcium immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see Warnings and Precautions (5.9, 5.10)].

-Advise females of reproductive potential who desire pregnancy that NSAIDs, including fenoprofen, may be associated with a reversible delay in ovulation [ see Use in Specific Populations ( 8.3) ]
+Advise females of reproductive potential who desire pregnancy that NSAIDs, including fenoprofen calcium, may be associated with a reversible delay in ovulation [see Use in Specific Populations (8.3)]

-Inform pregnant women to avoid use of fenoprofen and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [ see Warnings and Precautions ( 5.10) and Use in Specific Populations ( 8.1) ].
+Inform pregnant women to avoid use of fenoprofen calcium and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus.
+If treatment with fenoprofen calcium is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [see Warnings and Precautions (5.11) and Use in Specific Populations (8.1)].

 Avoid Concomitant Use of NSAIDs

-Inform patients that the concomitant use of fenoprofen with other NSAIDs or salicylates (e.g., diflunisal, salsalate) is not recommended due to the increased risk of gastrointestinal toxicity, and little or no increase in efficacy [ see Warnings and Precautions ( 5.2) and Drug Interactions ( 7) ].
+Inform patients that the concomitant use of fenoprofen calcium with other NSAIDs or salicylates (e.g., diflunisal, salsalate) is not recommended due to the increased risk of gastrointestinal toxicity, and little or no increase in efficacy [see Warnings and Precautions (5.2) and Drug Interactions (7)].
 Alert patients that NSAIDs may be present in “over the counter” medications for treatment of colds, fever, or insomnia.

 Use of NSAIDS and Low-Dose Aspirin

-Inform patients not to use low-dose aspirin concomitantly with fenoprofen until they talk to their healthcare provider [ see Drug Interactions ( 7) ].
+Inform patients not to use low-dose aspirin concomitantly with fenoprofen calcium until they talk to their healthcare provider [see Drug Interactions (7)].

 NSAIDs can cause serious side effects, including: